Risk management

 INFORMATION RELATING TO EXPOSURE TO RISKS

-In the framework of the adoption of "Basel 2" by the Italian banking system, the Bank of Italy, with Circular No. 263 of 27 December 2006 "New prudential regulatory provisions for banks" defined the ways whereby domestic banks or banking groups have to disclose information relating to capital adequacy, exposure to risks as well as the general features of the systems for identification, measurement and management of those risks (so-called Third pillar of Basel 2 - "Pillar 3").
+In the framework of the adoption of "Basel 2" by the Italian banking system, the Bank of Italy, with Circular No. 263 of 27 December 2006 "New prudential regulatory provisions for banks" defined the ways whereby domestic banks or banking groups had to disclose information relating to capital adequacy, exposure to risks as well as the general features of the systems for identification, measurement and management of those risks (so-called Third pillar of Basel 2 - "Pillar 3").

-- Third pillar of Basel 2 and Basel 3 ("Pillar 3")
+- Third pillar of Basel regulation ("Pillar 3")

 - Information on risks and relative hedging policies